m3dwards/parity-website/content/posts/2020-01-31_is-parity-like-bitcoin/index.md

 <br>
 ### Blockchain not Bitcoin?
-Even though Parity is not like Bitcoin, could parity still benefit from using blockchain or some other distributed ledger technology (DLT)?
+Even though Parity is not like Bitcoin, could Parity still benefit from using blockchain or some other distributed ledger technology (DLT)?

 We are open to being convinced otherwise but our current position is not.
 We will write a follow up blog post explaining our position.